fsforza/kubernetes-demo/docs/05-connect-microservice-mysql.md

 ls -l /home/kube-demo/config
 ```

-## Configure the microservice to use application-dev.properties file
+## Configure the microservice to use application-prod.properties file

 Now you need to instruct the microservice to use the **application-prod.properties** file.
 To do this, remove the comment from the lines into **kubernetes/deployment.yaml** file: